 Cheap eats aren't quite what they used to be.
-In the past couple of years, fast-food chains including Wendy's and McDonald's have axed dollar menus in favor of pricier rosters of value-focused fare.
+In the past couple of years, fast-food chains including McDonald's axed dollar menus in favor of slightly pricier rosters of value-focused fare.
 And some casual-dining chains have pulled back on coupons and other offers that hurt their bottom line as the economy improved, according to Nation's Restaurant News.

-There are still great offers out there that can help consumers stretch a buck.
-But remember that many of the best deals are offered only for a limited time, as restaurants opt for seasonal deals over fixed value menus.
+But we've found that there are still great offers that can help consumers stretch a buck, whether you love burgers, pizza, or something in between.
+Just remember that many deals are offered only for a limited time, as many restaurants opt for seasonal deals over fixed value menus.
 Prices also may vary by location.

 One of the best deals at Little Caesars is aimed at the lunch crowd: Customers can get a lunch combo that includes a four-slice deep dish pepperoni pizza and a 20-ounce drink for $5 every weekday from 11 a.m. to 2 p.m.
 The chain also offers its Hot-N-Ready pizzas all day.
 They start at just $5 for a large pepperoni or cheese.
 Offers are pickup only.